anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Make it your habit not to be critical about small things.
+Quote: Effort only fully releases its reward after a person refuses to quit.

-By: Edward Everett Hale
+By: Napoleon Hill